carpentries-incubator/multidimensional-biodiversity-data/_episodes/04-wrangling_example.md

 questions:
 - "How to address common challenges in cleaning and synthesizing diverse data streams?"
 objectives:
-- "Work through data wrangling for a new dataset" (Renata, Isaac)
+- "Work through data wrangling for a new dataset (Renata, Isaac)"
-- "Work through example analyses on a  dataset you cleaned yourself" (Renata, Isaac)
+- "Work through example analyses on a  dataset you cleaned yourself (Renata, Isaac)"
 keypoints:
 - "First key point.
 Brief Answer to questions.
 (FIXME)"
 ---